telefonicaid/iot-activation/tutorials/Kite_Platform.md

 ```
 also you will need your password here.

+&#x1F4CD;
-:heavy_exclamation_mark:  Remember, keep these new files in a safe place!!
+Remember, keep these new files in a safe place!!

 ### Access API using a command